vortesserax-wb/vftvdb/external-url/developer.imdb.com/documentation/developer.imdb.md

 #### Duplicate IDs

 IMDb’s data set is constantly being updated, adding more data and improving the quality of the data we have.
 While there is only ever one entry per IMDb ID, we sometimes find that we have duplicate IMDb IDs for an entity within our system.
-For example, we may learn that two people we have iden-tified separately are actually the same person.
+For example, we may learn that two people we have identified separately are actually the same person.
 When this happens, we maintain the data associated with both identifiers in the data set, duplicating the data.
-This allows you to continue using any match-ing you have between IMDb identifiers and other identifiers.
-To identify when this is the case we in-clude a remappedTo field on one of the copies which gives you the new preferred identifier for that entity.
+This allows you to continue using any matching you have between IMDb identifiers and other identifiers.
+To identify when this is the case we include a remappedTo field on one of the copies which gives you the new preferred identifier for that entity.

 #### Deleted IDs